firebrandmedia/gbradhopkins.com/_posts/2016-11-12-why-I-cant-switch-to-ds-note-from-evernote.md

 ## Close but no cigar

 In the open, I mentioned that if my workflow didn't include the desktop I may be able to make DS Note work.
-With DS Note mobile app installed on a device, DS Note is an option in any share sheet (see image below).
+With the DS Note mobile app installed on a device, DS Note is an option in any share sheet (see image below).
 This allows me to create a new note from any email - taking place of the "Email to Evernote" feature that is such a deal breaker for me.
 It would mean a change in how I work because I'd need to manage any emails that I want to save as notes through a mobile device.
 I've started testing this to see if it is a workable solution.
 We'll see.

 ![DS Note in the Spark Email share sheet](/images/DS-Note-share-sheet.PNG "DS Note in the Spark Email share sheet")